victoriaao/HR_Analytics/README.md

 # Palmoria_Group

 # Use Case
-Use Case Summary: Analysis on Palmoria HR data.
+Summary: Analysis on Palmoria HR data.

 • Objective Statement:
 - Get business insight about issues bordering on gender inequality in its 3 regions.